 What happens if I fail to pay back my loan?

-For secured loans defaulting means you risk losing the asset you used to guarantee the credit.
-For unsecured loans, defaulting lowers your credit score.
+For secured loans defaulting means you risk losing the asset you used to guarantee the loan.
+Defaulting on your loan lowers your credit score.
 Also, you can face legal action.

 Can I get a loan if I have bad credit or if I’m blacklisted